futurewei-cloud/alcor-perf/benchmark/AlcorPerformanceTestReport/README.md

 - As we do more runs on the same number of pod configurations in k8s for Alcor, we see an increase in QPS as the system starts to warm up, then the QPS may decrease again since we didn't clean up the DB after each run.
 - Second, we observed an increase in QPS as we increased the number of pods for Alcor services in the K8s cluster.
 But eventually, we may see the QPS stop growing or even decrease as we increase the number of Pods.
 Since we only have limited resources in our K8s cluster.

-For this test setup, we are requesting Alcor 1000 times at 500 concurrent, and within each request will tell Alcor to create 10 port.
+For this test setup, we are requesting Alcor 1000 times at 500 concurrent, and within each request will tell Alcor to create 10 ports.
 Below are the Rally test config file:

 ```